As far as I can tell the first Revell release of this series was back in 1973.

 kits 040** were available from 1992 to 1996.

-Any model name links point to (completed) models on my site.
+Model name links point to models (either completed or in-progress) on my site.